DMVis/DMVis/documentation/utils/ClassNameFormat.md

 ## Returns

 - `string`: The formatted class name.
-It uses the following regex: `/[^a-zA-Z0-9-]/g` to remove any characters that are not letters, numbers, or hyphens.
+It uses the following regex: `/[^a-zA-Z0-9-]/g` to remove characters that are not letters, numbers, or hyphens.

 ## Example Usage